Analyze and Model Data on GPU

 D = gpuDevice

-Explore a data distribution on the GPU using descriptive statistics.
+Explore a data distribution on a GPU using descriptive statistics.

-Generate a data set of normally distributed random numbers on the GPU.
+Generate a data set of normally distributed random numbers on a GPU.

 TF = isgpuarray(dist)